-A survey of selected women writers from at least three different ethnic groups in the United States and/or the world touching on ancient cultures as a foundation for understanding contemporary women's literature.
-Not open to students with credit in WOMEN 37.
+A survey of selected women's literature from a variety of different ethnic group in the United States and/or the world touching on historical and ancient cultures as a foundation for understanding contemporary women's literature.
+Not open for credit to student with credit in WOMEN 37.
 (L)